 FPGA Vs ASIC: Differences Between Them And Which One To Use?

-For a person new to the field of VLSI and hardware design, it’s often one of the very first questions: What’s the difference between FPGA, ASIC and CPLD?
+For a person new to the field of VLSI and hardware design, it’s often one of the very first questions: What’s the difference between FPGA, ASIC, and CPLD?
 In another post, we have tried to answer the differences between FPGA and CPLD.
 This article will define what is FPGA and what is ASIC and we’ll attempt to elucidate the questions on FPGAs vs ASICs, and the similarities and differences between them.
 We will outline each one’s advantages and disadvantages so that you can make an informed decision on which one to use depending on your application needs.